apify/apify-docs/sources/academy/webscraping/scraping_basics_python/09_getting_links.md

 ## Extracting links

-With everything in place, we can now start working towards a scraper which scrapes also the product pages.
-For that we'll need links of those pages.
-Let's open browser DevTools and remind ourselves about the structure of a single product item:
+With everything in place, we can now start working on a scraper that also scrapes the product pages.
+For that, we'll need the links to those pages.
+Let's open the browser DevTools and remind ourselves of the structure of a single product item:

 ![Product card's child elements](./images/child-elements.png)

-Several ways how to transition from one page to another exist, but the most common one is a link tag, which looks like this:
+Several methods exist for transitioning from one page to another, but the most common is a link tag, which looks like this:

 ```html
 <a href="https://example.com">Text of the link</a>
 ```

-In DevTools we can see that each product title is in fact also a link tag.
+In DevTools, we can see that each product title is, in fact, also a link tag.
 We already locate the titles, so that makes our task easier.
-We only need to modify the code in a way that it extracts not only the text of the element, but also the `href` attribute.
+We just need to edit the code so that it extracts not only the text of the element but also the `href` attribute.
 Beautiful Soup elements support accessing attributes as if they were dictionary keys:

 ```py
 def parse_product(product):